ondryice/wildfire-safety/README.md

 An estimate of `1` indicates a very simple, and quick, task.
 An estimate of `2` indicates a simple task, but it may take longer to complete.
 An estimate of `3` or `4` indicates a complicated task that may take a long time to complete.
+Typically, estimates over `4` indicate the task is bloated, and should be divided into smaller chunks.

+### Pull Requests
+**Any** changes to the repository *must* be done through Pull Requests.
+Developers should *never* commit directly to the **main** branch, and should never merge their own pull request.
+Developers should assign another team member to review the pull request and merge it, so long as merge conflicts are resolved and the changes do not break **main**.

 # Development
 This website is developed with ReactJS, a "flavor" of javascript.